 UNPACK STUDIO IS A

 The UNPACK STUDIOHavana Art Residency program is open to visual artists, curators and researchers.
-The residency runs from three to seven weeks and comprises of independent workdays, meetings with an internationally recognized Art Contact and possible presentations at art institutions in Havana.
+The self-directed residency runs from three to seven weeks and comprises of independent workdays, meetings with an internationally recognized Art Contact and possible presentations at art institutions in Havana.

 The artist can create local-foreign collaborations, interact with contemporary Cuban practitioners and give Cuban art students the opportunity to see diverse practices.
 Creatives can research, produce new work individually or in collaboration, network with artists, art students, galleries, curators, and explore Havana.